ckeditor/ckeditor5/packages/ckeditor5-build-classic/README.md

 ## Bundles

-The package contain two bundles of the classic editor:
+The package contains two bundles of the classic editor:

-* `build/ckeditor.js` – minified, ES6 version of the bundle,
+* `build/ckeditor.js` &ndash; A minified, ES6 version of the bundle.
-* `build/ckeditor.compat.js` – minified, backward-compatible version of the bundle ([babel-preset-env](https://github.com/babel/babel-preset-env) is configured to support `'last 2 versions'`, `'ie >= 11'`).
+* `build/ckeditor.compat.js` &ndash; A minified, backward-compatible version of the bundle ([babel-preset-env](https://github.com/babel/babel-preset-env) is configured to support `'last 2 versions'`, `'ie >= 11'`).

 ## Usage